Miss Pennsylvania USA

 The Miss Pennsylvania USA competition is the pageant that selects the representative for the state of Pennsylvania in the Miss USA pageant.
 It has been previously known as Miss Pennsylvania Universe.
 This pageant is independently conducted and produced by Proctor Productions based in Cincinnati, Ohio.
 It was produced by Sanders & Associates, Inc., dba- Pageant Associates based in Buckhannon, West Virginia from 2001 to 2020.
 Since 2020 the pageant based in Cincinnati, Ohio.

 The annual competition is currently held in Johnstown and has previously been hosted by Harrisburg, Greensburg, Monroeville, and Pittsburgh.

 Michele McDonald, Miss USA 1971, is the only woman from Pennsylvania to win the Miss USA title.
 At eighteen, she was the youngest competitor ever to win the crown.
-Their most recent placement came in 2023 when Jasmine Daniels placed 3rd runner-up.
+Their most recent placement came in 2026 when Elizabeth Voight placed 2nd runner-up.

-The current titleholder is Rica Clements of York was crowned on August 2, 2025, at Richland Performing Arts Center in Johnstown.
-She represented Pennsylvania at Miss USA 2025.
+The current titleholder is Elizabeth Voight of Fredericksburg was appointed Miss Pennsylvania USA 2026 on June 30th, 2026 after the open casting call from Thomas Brodeur, the new owner of the national pageant.
+She represented Pennsylvania at Miss USA 2026, finishing as 2nd runner-up.